blw-ofag-ufag/plant-protection/README.md

 - [Count the involved pests and crops per indication](https://s.zazuko.com/yAWBE5)
 - [A list of all units, the SRPPP PK and their occurences](https://s.zazuko.com/hQVZfk)
 - [List of all companies that have permission to sell plant protection products](https://s.zazuko.com/21xrM6T)
+- [Federated query on wikidata database](https://s.zazuko.com/36zyoKS) Get all taxon names + authors for pests that belong to the order of *Lepidoptera*.
 - [Federated query on CheBI database:](https://s.zazuko.com/3mxZVCq) Query the CheBI database via RHEA for chemical entity names, roles, chemical formulas and foreign keys to other databases.